Romaxa55/MegaV_Public/privacy-policy.md

 4. Third-Party Services

 Essential Services (required for app functionality):
-• Firebase Authentication - secure user login and account management
 • Apphud - subscription and payment processing
+• Firebase Remote Config - remote application configuration management (interface settings, feature toggles, onboarding flows, subscription screens).
+This service is essential for app operation and allows us to update app behavior and appearance without requiring app store updates.
 • VPN connection management - temporary logs for service operation

 Optional Services (with your consent):
-• Firebase Analytics - anonymous app usage statistics
+• Firebase Analytics - anonymous app usage statistics and user behavior tracking.
+This service helps us understand how users interact with the app to improve user experience.
+All data is aggregated and anonymized, with no personal identification.
 • AppsFlyer - marketing attribution and campaign analysis
 • Sentry - crash reports and error logging